deniseylarson/api-docs-portfolio/REST_Countries_API_Documentation.md

 # 🌍 REST Countries API Documentation

 ## Overview
-The REST Countries API provides detailed information about countries around the world, including population, currencies, languages, borders, and more.
-This documentation is designed to help developers retrieve and use country data for applications such as dashboards, data visualizations, and internationalization tools.
+This documentation provides a sample guide for using the REST Countries API.
+It is intended to demonstrate technical writing skills in documenting unauthenticated API endpoints, request parameters, response formats, and common use cases.

+The REST Countries API allows developers to programmatically retrieve country-specific data such as population, currencies, languages, regions, and borders.
+It is commonly used in applications that involve international data, data visualization, or geographic insights.

 ---